digital-asset/daml/daml-lf/spec/daml-lf-1.rst

   - ``'ROUNDING_HALF_EVEN'`` : Rounds towards the nearest neighbor
     unless both neighbors are equidistant, in which case round towards the even neighbor.

-  - ``'ROUNDING_HALF_UP'`` : Round towards the nearest neighbor unless
-    both neighbors are equidistant, in which case round away from zero.

   - ``'ROUNDING_UNNECESSARY'`` : Throw `ArithmeticError` if the exact result cannot be represented.